Your Solid Foundation

 - Play an active role in planning and leading a core weekly ministry (i.e. SHYG, Cove, Men, Women) and/or a seasonal ministry (i.e. Alpha, FPU).
 This gives an opportunity to be involved in teaching, shepherding and leading in an area of interest.
 (4 hours)

 - On Fridays, participate with other interns and staff in a formation and development group.
-This group would discuss relevant issues in pastoral ministry, analyze sermons, etc. (2 hours)
+This group discusses relevant issues in pastoral ministry, analyze sermons, etc. (2 hours)

-- The remaining two hours would vary depending on need and schedule, including a bi-weekly mentoring meeting with their assigned supervisor.
-We would also develop a “rotation” for them to get exposed to each of the ministries of the church.
+- The remaining two hours vary depending on need and schedule, including a bi-weekly mentoring meeting with a supervisor.
 (2 hours)